 He went first to Antwerp, then onto Augsberg and Strasbourg where his wife joined him.
 His wife and infant son died there of a plague.
 He then lived in Zurich until the ascendancy of Elizabeth I made it safe for him to return to England.
-On his return he became successively Bishop of Worcester, Bishop of London and Archbishop of York.

 He helped in the translation of a new version of the bible (the Bishop’s Bible).
 Sandys own personal copy may be seen in the Grammar School Museum.
 Along with other Marian exiles who returned to positions of wealth and importance, Archbishop Sandys was concerned that true religion and sound learning would forever flourish in the land.
 They saw the necessity of education for religion’s sake and the need for Protestants to hold their own in discussion with Catholics.
 To these ends, Edwin Sandys founded Hawkshead Grammar School in 1585, and endowed it with sufficient land and property for it to offer a free education.